Romanian Institute in Albania

-The foundation of the Mission's building were laid in a ceremony on 9 November 1936, however actual construction work only began in July 1937, based in the plans of Romanian architect Petre Antonescu.
+The foundations of the Mission's building were laid in a ceremony on 9 November 1936; however actual construction work only began in July 1937, based on the plans of Romanian architect Petre Antonescu.
 Due to lack of funds, the projected second floor was never built, and the length of its facade was reduced to two thirds.

 The institute was formally created on 25 July 1938, however its building was finalised only in the spring of 1939.
 The Italian invasion of Albania in April 1939 prevented the institute from functioning in the new building, and thus its secretary, Dumitru Berciu, had to entrust the building and the parcel to the Sarandë township.
 The Institute itself was formally disbanded on 1 November 1940.
 After Italian attempts to buy the building in November 1940 failed, the building was confiscated and converted into a military hospital.
 Through the efforts of Berciu, the institute was formally re-established on 13 May 1943, without any actual activity taking place in Albania, soon to be placed under German occupation.
 Berciu continued to perform administrative tasks related to the Institute at least until February 1944, and in 1945 he published a lecture on the Paleolithic and Mesolithic in the Balkans using the institute's title on the cover page.
 The building was confiscated by the Albanian state in the years following World War II, and became private property after 1990, with the Romanian Ministry of Foreign Affairs making a formal claim in the 2010s.